 So this year is my #take12trips year, though I feel like I’m jinxing everything saying that.
 2017 is looking like it is going to be UK focused again, we already have pencilled in trips to North Norfolk, the Isle of Wight and are attending a wedding where we are glamping for the first time, which I’m very excited about.
 I’m trying to work out how I can squeeze a trip to Scotland in there as well but I fear that may be unrealistic.

 The first part of the year has been about day trips at weekends though.
-We have finally started to be brave enough to take Felicity into London.
+We have finally started to be brave enough to take Chick into London.
 I know tens of thousands of Londoners travel around the city everyday with their babies but it still feels like a big thing to me to navigate the train and tube with a buggy/toddler who sometimes hates the buggy.
-The sling helps but I have to say finding a big enough bag to hold that and all Felicity’s stuff for the day and still have my hands free to stop her running away when she wants to walk is something I haven’t worked out yet.
+The sling helps but I have to say finding a big enough bag to hold that and all the ‘stuff’ we need for the day and still have my hands free to stop Chick running away when she wants to walk is something I haven’t worked out yet.
 I still haven’t been brave enough to do it with or without the buggy on my own.

 Getting the tube to Blackfriars also meant that we had a mini sight seeing tour – walking past St Paul’s Cathedral and then over the Millenium (wobbly, or Harry Potter Death Eater destruction bridge, depending on your cultural taste and memory), to get fantastic views of the Thames.